ErikPlachta/cs-regex-reference-guide/README.md

 **1.** Add a FEW OR operators to account for spaces vs hyphens
     > To do this we'll use **`[]`**, the [character class syntax](#character-classes),
     > where each [literal character](#1-literal-characters) inside the square-
-    > brackets is considered a unqiue argument.
+    > brackets is considered a unique argument.

 **2.** Add the ability to match `(` and `)` if they exist.
     > For optional parameters, we'll use the **`?`** [quantifier](#quantifiers),
-    > which allows us to search for intances where a value does and does not exist.
+    > which allows us to search for instances that a value does and does not exist.

 **What does this fully fleshed out syntactically accurate regex argument look like?**